 - Omnichannel is an integrated, holistic approach to customer service.
 That means being available wherever customers.

 - However, in contrast to the multichannel approach, channels don’t work in silos.
 Instead, information flows between different channels and company departments.
 Plus, each channel provides the same customer experience quality.

 - Omnichannel customer support is a necessity, not a novelty.

-- You’ll rock omnichannel customer support if you pick the right channels, be agile, use the right digital tools, focus on mobile and improve response time on each channel.
+- You’ll rock omnichannel customer support if you pick the right channels, stay agile, use the right digital tools, focus on mobile, and improve response times.